Abstract

 FIGURE 2

-where Ri and Pi are the position and momentum of a baryon i and I is the isospin matrix.
+We assume that the total energy of a classical system of baryons at zero temperature, modeled as non-overlapping bags coupled to meson fields σ, ω and ρ is expressed as (Guichon et al., 2018)where and are the position and momentum of a baryon i and is the isospin matrix.
 Following the notation of Ref.
-(Guichon et al., 2018), B stands here for the isovector ρ field to avoid a confusion with the baryon number density ρ (Guichon et al., 2018).
+(Guichon et al., 2018), stands here for the isovector ρ field to avoid a confusion with the baryon number density ρ (Guichon et al., 2018).
 Eσ and Eω,ρ are the static meson fields energies.

 The dynamical mass of a bag, representing a baryon i (short for b(i)) immersed in a constant scalar field is obtained by solving the bag equations to be

-The quark-meson couplings are related to the nucleon couplings to σ, ω and ρ mesons in free space as
+The quark-meson couplings are related to the nucleon couplings to σ, ω and ρ mesons in free space aswhere q is the valence quark wave function for a free bag.

-It is convenient to use effective coupling constants Gσ, Gω, and Gρ
+It is convenient to use effective coupling constants Gσ, Gω, and Gρusing the free σ, ω and ρ meson masses.

 The coefficient d in the third term in Equation 9, is known as the “scalar polarizability”.
 This term is a natural consequence of the quark structure of the nucleon and is sufficient to lead to nuclear saturation.
 The scalar polarizability is related to the radius of the bag RB as (Guichon et al., 2018)

-The weights wσi and wσĩ control the flavor dependence of the effective mass and in a naive first approximation they are equal to 1 + s(i)/3 (s being strangeness), since the σ meson is taken to couple only to the non-strange light quarks.
+The weights wσi and control the flavor dependence of the effective mass and in a naive first approximation they are equal to 1 + s(i)/3 (s being strangeness), since the σ meson is taken to couple only to the non-strange light quarks.
 This simple relation is however broken by the difference in bag radii of the hyperons as well as the hyperfine color interaction and the exact values are also dependent on the bag radii and the experimental masses of the nucleon, Δ, and Λ, Σ and Ξ hyperons.
 In the present work, we take RB = 1 fm (for the nucleon in free space) and the weights summarized in Table 2 in Guichon et al. (2018) (see also the Appendix in the Ref.
 (Rikovska Stone et al., 2007).

-The meson fields in Equation 8 are time independent and are solved through the equations of motion
+The meson fields in Equation 8 are time independent and are solved through the equations of motionand substituted into Equation 8.
+The model is then quantized by replacement

-The heavy σ, ω and ρ mesons, which account for the exchange of correlated pions with the corresponding t-channel quantum numbers, are represented by their mean fields.
+The heavyσ, ωandρmesons, which account for the exchange of correlated pions with the corresponding t-channel quantum numbers, are represented by their mean fields.
 Parity conservation means that there can be no pion mean field, so that single pion exchange enters only through the exchange or Fock terms.
 Thus, single pion exchange must be added separately, however this does not involve any additional parameters.

-where the C-number σσ̄ denotes the ground state expectation value and the fluctuation δσ is considered as a small quantity.
+The full Hamiltonian reads (for details see (Guichon et al., 2018))where individual terms describe contributions of different mesons and Hsois the spin-orbit term.
+For practical use, we use expansion of the mean field σ assuming that the field operator σ can be written aswhere the C-number denotes the ground state expectation value and the fluctuation δσ is considered as a small quantity.
 Using this expansion, the σ part of the Hamiltonian becomes ⟨Hσ⟩ and the full Hamiltonian reads (Guichon et al., 2018)

 This Hamiltonian significantly simplifies in infinite nuclear matter, a medium with uniform density ρ without surface and spin-orbit effects.
 All gradient terms vanish and ⟨HQMC⟩ reduces to ⟨HNM⟩.
 The ground state of the system is specified by a set of Fermi levels and the σ exchange part of the expression for the total energy density is calculated in the Hartree-Fock approximation (Rikovska Stone et al., 2007).
-The spin-orbit term vanishes in nuclear matter as being dependent on derivatives of density and the ω and ρ exchange can be calculated exactly as they are purely 2-body.
-Finally we add the long-range pion exchange and write
+The spin-orbit termvanishes in nuclear matter as being dependent on derivatives of density and the ω and ρ exchange can be calculated exactly as they are purely 2-body.
+Finally we add the long-range pion exchange and writewhere ⟨Vω⟩, ⟨Vρ⟩ and ⟨Vπ⟩ denote the infinite nuclear matter form of ⟨Hω⟩, ⟨Hρ⟩ and ⟨Hπ⟩.
+For more detail see (Guichon et al., 2018).
+The energy per particleis used to calculate the asymmetry coefficient J, the symmetry energy S, slope L and the volume incompressibility K, both at the saturation point of the SNM and their density dependence, in the usual way (Guichon et al., 2018).
+The isovector scalar meson has also been considered in relation to the properties of neutron stars(Motta et al., 2019; Motta et al., 2020; Motta et al., 2021) but here focus on the dominant components of the NN force.

 There are some other parameters in the QMC model which are not varied in this work.
 The bag radius RB is fixed to be 1 fm, while the σ meson mass, mσ, which is not well determined as a parameter of the NN force, is fixed to be 700 MeV.
 We also set the σ self-interaction parameter, λ3, which appears to be needed in finite nuclei(Martinez et al., 2019), to zero.
-The bag radius and the σ meson mass effect were examined in our previous work in Section 2.5 in Ref.
+The bag radius and theσmeson mass effect were examined in our previous work in Section 2.5 in Ref.
 (Rikovska Stone et al., 2007). and in Sections 2.1.1 and 4.1.2 in Ref.
 (Guichon et al., 2018).
 The bag radius is tightly constrained by lattice QCD calculations of the proton radius and should be close to 1 fm.
-The QMC model of nuclear matter is rather insensitive to mσ once the Gσ is fixed.
-In the version of the model for finite nuclei, the sensitivity to mσ mainly comes from the fact that it controls the shape of nuclear surface, irrelevant in nuclear matter.
-The role of the parameter λ3 has been explored in detail only in finite nuclei (Martinez et al., 2019; Martinez et al., 2020).
+The QMC model of nuclear matter is rather insensitive tomσonce the Gσis fixed.
+In the version of the model for finite nuclei, the sensitivity tomσmainly comes from the fact that it controls the shape of nuclear surface, irrelevant in nuclear matter.
+The role of the parameterλ3has been explored in detail only in finite nuclei (Martinez et al., 2019; Martinez et al., 2020).
 In the current nuclear matter studies, it is constrained to a close-to-zero value by the rich experimental data on the single particle potential of the Λ hyperon.
 This is the value we use here and further research is be carried out in future work.

 The ω and ρ meson masses and the isoscalar and isovector nucleon magnetic moments, which appear in the spin-orbit interaction in finite nuclei (Guichon et al., 1996; Guichon et al., 2018) are taken at their physical values.
 Once fixed, the adjustable parameters form a set which is so constrained that any variation would disturb the internal integrity of the model.
 If a serious discrepancy between the model prediction and some new observational and experimental data would occur, physics missing in the model would have to be sought.
 We stress that, as explained above, the number of variable parameters in the QMC model is not a matter of choice, but is a consequence of physics of the model.